Homeschool FAQ

 https://vimeo.com/ondemand/dmathome6

 At this time, the access period for our Dimensions Math At Home® video subscriptions is 1 year from the date of purchase.
 Unfortunately, we do not offer access extensions or monthly access options.
+You'll need to repurchase the subscription for extended access.

 All sales are final, but you may contact Vimeo directly about the possibility of an exchange.